vloddot/jolt-svelte/README.md

 # Jolt

 Acceleration is defined to be the rate of change of speed.
-"Jolt" is defined to be the rate of change of jerk.
+"Jolt" is defined to be the rate of change of acceleration.

 Custom [Revolt](https://www.github.com/revoltchat) client for desktop machines made in Tauri and Svelte.